 Again, it comes down to a strong and authentic employer brand.
 One company that clearly has perfected the use of digital and social media for this is Google.

 For instance, they clearly emphasize the important role of their Singapore office on their own career site.
-They combine an intriguing description of the work with images that portray a multicultural, fun and modern work environment.
+They combine an intriguing description of the work with images that portray a multicultural, fun, and modern work environment.

 Additionally, Google has set up an Instagram account dedicated only to show job seekers what their teams’ everyday lives look like.
 Take a look at it to find inspiration for your own social media strategy.

 How do we know Google is successful with theirs?
 Because Google Singapore received the 2017 Randstad Employer Brand Award.
-In a survey of more than 5000 respondents from Singapore, Google was ranked the most attractive employer.
+In a survey of more than 5000 respondents from Singapore, Google was ranked as the most attractive employer.

 The highest percentage of survey participants would (very much) like to work for them – and 39% of Singaporeans will look for a job in the upcoming year.

 It’s a waste of time and money to go through a whole recruiting process and still end up with the wrong candidate.
 For instance, if it takes you 6-12 months to hire a new manager, this process will cost you 2.3 times the person’s annual salary.